 Widely credited with having contributed to the revival of painting in the 1990s, Belgian artist Luc Tuymans continues to assert its relevance by addressing a diverse range of topics.
 Quiet, restrained, and at times unsettling, his works engage equally with questions of history and its representation as with quotidian subject matter cast in unfamiliar and eerie light.
 Painted from pre-existing imagery, they often appear slightly out-of-focus and sparsely colored, like third-degree abstractions from reality.
-Whereas earlier works were based on magazine pictures, drawings, television footage, and Polaroids, recent source images include material accessed online and the artist’s own iPhone photos, printed out and sometimes re-photographed several times.
+Tuymans is known for his widespread use of source imagery drawn from magazines, television footage, and Polaroids; in his recent work, however, he has made increasing use of pictures found online as well as his own iPhone photos, which he often prints out and re-photographs several times.

 Born in 1958 in Mortsel, near Antwerp, Tuymans was one of the first artists to be represented by David Zwirner.
 Since joining the gallery in 1994, he has had twelve solo exhibitions with David Zwirner.
 Previous shows at the gallery in New York include The Summer is Over (2013), Corporate (2010), Forever, The Management of Magic (2008), Proper (2005), Fortune (2003), Mwana Kitoko: Beautiful White Man (2000), Security (1998), The Heritage (1996), Francis Picabia and Luc Tuymans: Paintings (1995); and Superstition (1994), which marked his United States debut.
 In 2012, Allo! inaugurated the gallery’s first European location on 24 Grafton Street in London and The Shore marked his second solo show in the space in 2015.
 On view May 5 through June 25, 2016, David Zwirner in New York presented Le Mépris, a solo exhibition of recent paintings by the artist.

-In 2016, Glasses, a solo museum exhibition featuring a selection of portraits by Tuymans was on view at Museum aan de Stroom (MAS) in Antwerp.
-A portion of the presentation traveled to the National Portrait Gallery in London in 2017.
+In 2017, a solo presentation of the artist’s work entitled The Swamp was exhibited at Reset Gert Robijns in Borgloon, Belgium.
+Glasses, a solo museum exhibition featuring a selection of portraits by Tuymans, was presented in 2016 at Museum aan de Stroom (MAS) in Antwerp.
+A portion of the exhibition traveled to the National Portrait Gallery in London.
 In the fall of 2016, the artist’s work was presented in a solo exhibition at Lille Métropole, musée d’art moderne, d’art contemporain et d’art brut in Villeneuve d’Ascq, France, as well as the 9th Biennale de Montréal.

 In 2015, a major survey of Tuymans’s work, Intolerance, was presented at the Qatar Museums Gallery Al Riwaq in Doha.
 Comprising over one hundred works, this was the artist’s largest presentation to date.
 A comprehensive publication by Ludion accompanied the exhibition with texts by renowned art historians, curators, and writers including, Jan Avgikos, Nicholas Cullinan, Jenevive Nykolak, and Nicholas Serota, as well as interviews with the artist by Lynne Cooke and His Excellency Sheikh Jassim bin Abdulaziz Al Thani.
 Also in 2015, the Talbot Rice Gallery at the University of Edinburgh hosted a solo show, titled Birds of a Feather.

-Tuymans was the curator of the group exhibition Intrigue: James Ensor by Luc Tuymans at the Royal Academy of Arts, London in 2016.
-The artist previously organized The Gap: Selected Abstract Art from Belgium in 2016 at the Museum van Hedendaagse Kunst Antwerpen Antwerp, which was first on view at the Parasol unit foundation for contemporary art, London; Constable, Delacroix, Friedrich, Goya.
+Tuymans is the curator of the 2018 group exhibition Sanguine/Bloedrood.
+Luc Tuymans on Baroque at the Museum van Hedendaagse Kunst Antwerpen, Antwerp, which travels to Fondazione Prada, Milan.
+The artist previously organized Intrigue: James Ensor by Luc Tuymans at the Royal Academy of Arts, London; The Gap: Selected Abstract Art from Belgium in 2016 at the Museum van Hedendaagse Kunst Antwerpen Antwerp, which was first on view at the Parasol unit foundation for contemporary art, London; Constable, Delacroix, Friedrich, Goya.
 A Shock to the Senses in 2013 at Albertinum, Dresden; A Vision of Central Europe in 2010 at Groeninge Museum, Brugge Centraal, Bruges, Belgium; and The State of Things: Brussels/Beijing in 2009 at Palais des Beaux-Arts, Brussels, which traveled to the National Art Museum of China, Beijing.

-A catalogue raisonné of the artist's paintings that will illustrate and document approximately five hundred paintings from 1975 to the present day is currently being prepared by David Zwirner Books in collaboration with Studio Luc Tuymans.
-The first volume was published in fall of 2017.
+A catalogue raisonné of the artist’s paintings that illustrates and documents approximately five hundred paintings from 1975 to the present day was published by David Zwirner Books in 2017.